Which city is cheaper, Florence or Rome?

 You'll find many recognizable landmarks that put Rome on the map.
 The historical sights around the city are among the most impressive in the world.
 Almost anywhere you look you'll find a notable landmark but some of the most famous include the Colosseum, the Pantheon, the Trevi Fountain, the Vatican, and the Roman Forum.

-The museums and tourist attractions in Florence are world-renowned.
+Travelers visit Florence from around the world to see its many world-famous attractions.
 Because of it's important role in the Renaissance, the city has many world-renowned museums that you can visit.
 Famous sights and landmarks include the Uffizi Gallery, the Duomo, and the Academy Gallery.

-Dining out in both Rome and Florence can be an enjoyable experience.
+Dining out at restaurants in both Rome and Florence can be an enjoyable experience.

 Many restaurants in Rome have been singled out for their culinary prowess.
 Homemade pasta, fresh sauces, and fine wine all make the food scene among the best.
 Also make sure you try the gelato.

-Known for it's food scene, Florence is always at the top of any foodie's travel list.
+Eat your way through Florence, as it has many local or world renowned restaurants to choose from.
 Once you've worked up an appetite exploring museums and churches, you'll find many amazing local restaurants around town.
 Local dishes incorporate a lot of hearty vegetables and meats.
-Famous dishes include a Florentine steak dish, rabbit, and a bean bed and cabbage soup.
+Famous dishes include a Florentine steak dish, rabbit, and a bean and cabbage soup.
+You'll also find all of your favorite Italian staples and many great family-owned trattorie.

 The nightlife in Rome is well established with world renowned clubs and venues.
 You'll find a huge concentration of bars and clubs in the Testaccio area.
 There are late night clubs with salsa dancing, merengue, and live DJ's spinning every type of music.